 Cutty Sark spent just a few years on the tea routes before the opening of the Suez Canal and the increasing use of steamships made clippers unprofitable on shorter routes.
 She was turned to the trade in wool from Australia, where for ten years she held the record time for a journey to Britain.

 As steamships also came to dominate the longer sailing route to Australia, the ship was sold to the Portuguese company Ferreira and Co. in 1895, and renamed Ferreira.
 She continued as a cargo ship until she was sold as a training and cadet ship, a role in which she continued until 1954 when she was transferred to permanent dry dock at Greenwich, London, for public display.

-This handy and illuminating pocket manual collates original documents to tell the fascinating story of how the legendary Cutty Sarkwas commissioned, her design and building, life on board and her notable journeys.
+The handy pocket manual collates original documents to tell the fascinating story of how the legendary Cutty Sark was commissioned, her design and building, life on board, and her notable journeys.